Aminam78/signal_classifier_project_optimum/README.md

 # Signal Classifier Using Neural Network

 ## Overview
-This is a simple project that is implemented for the second assignment of "Text Mining" course.
+This is a simple project implemented for the second "Text Mining" course assignment.
 This project implements a neural network to classify space signals into three categories: **Natural**, **Artificial**, and **Unknown**.
 The goal is to identify potential signs of intelligence in space missions.
 Signals are represented by three features: frequency, amplitude, and wavelength.

 ## Project Structure